 May result in errors or delays to results.

-Haematological CSF samples must be received in the Cytology department before to 4.00pm.
+Haematological CSF samples must be received in the Cytology department before 4.00pm.

-Samples that are outside of the screening programme, eg under 25 year olds, will be rejected.
-The interpretation of result may be effected by the following:
+Samples that are taken outside of the screening programme, e.g. under 25 year olds or early attenders, will be rejected.
+The interpretation of results may be affected by the following:

 If samples over 48 hours old have not been refrigerated, this may affect the interpretation of results.
 Inappropriate containers, leaking samples or damaged pots may also affect results.